Roseate Terns & Piping Plover

 Piping Plover

-Piping Plover were also affected by the 2003 oil spill, particularly in the Barneys Joy area of Dartmouth.
+Piping plover were also affected by the 2003 oil spill, particularly in the Barneys Joy area of Dartmouth.
 Below are two photographs taken of plover there on May 3, 2003.
-Some plover were observed oiled, and these impacts are still under evaluation by state and federal agencies.
+Some plovers were observed oiled, and these impacts were evaluated.

 For more information about the efforts to protect the Piping Plover in Massachusetts, contact state zoologist Carolyn Mostello at 508/792-7270 x312, or by email at Carolyn.mostello@state.ma.us.